StefanoPernat/iOS-Programming/README.md

 > Change from QWERTY keyboard to Number Pad of DetailViewController

 > Subclass UITextField class and override resign and become first responder so that its border will change

+> Added button for changing date and pushed a ChangeDateViewController to do so